Brexit: Boris Johnson pushes to suspend Parliament until October 14 | DW | 28.08.2019

 Should Johnson's plan go forward, Parliament would be suspended starting on September 11 and reconvene on October 14 when Queen Elizabeth II outlines the government's agenda for the upcoming session.

-"There will be ample time on both sides of that crucial October 17 [European Union leaders'] summit, ample time in parliament for MPs to debate the EU, to debate Brexit and all the other issues, ample time," the prime minister said.
+"There will be ample time on both sides of that crucial October 17 [European Union leaders'] summit, ample time in parliament for MPs to debate the EU, to debate Brexit and all the other issues, ample time," Johnson said.

-The announcement comes a day after lawmakers opposed to a no-deal Brexit met to discuss ways to force Johnson's governemnt to delay Brexit.

 More to follow...